AkiraKaneshiro/thinkful-mentor/python/flask/calculator/README.md

-a simple 2 value calculator
+A simple 2 value calculator.